 A business debit card offers streamlined expense management.
 This is done by using cards can allow you to easily import the data into your accounting software.
 Automation can help to reduce errors that can happen with manual entry.
 You can track your expenses by the categories that you have chosen on each card.
 If you notice that your company is spending more money in one category than you expected and less in another, you can adjust your budget easily.

 Finding the best business credit card offers may take some time researching.
 You can look for card company ratings online and choose companies that offer the lowest interest rates and have the highest ratings by the Better Business Bureau.
 It may be the best idea to choose a debit card offer for your business instead of a credit card.

 Bento for Business offers an excellent solution for businesses.
-The company offers prepaid business card solutions for companies so that their employees can make purchases without going through a long payment request and approval process.
+The company offers business Visa debit card solutions for companies so that their employees can make purchases without going through a long payment request and approval process.

 Applying does NOT affect your credit score!*This is not a credit card.

 Banking services provided by The Bancorp Bank, Member FDIC.
 This Card is issued by The Bancorp Bank pursuant to a license from Visa U.S.A Inc. and may be used everywhere Visa® debit cards are accepted.